Patrick Wisdom Player Props: Cubs vs. Rays

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago in total hits (34) this season while batting .225 with 21 extra-base hits.
+- Wisdom has 34 hits, which ranks first among Chicago hitters this season, while batting .224 with 21 extra-base hits.

-- Among qualified batters in baseball, he ranks 141st in batting average, 116th in on-base percentage, and 10th in slugging.
+- Among qualifying batters in MLB play, he ranks 143rd in batting average, 117th in on-base percentage, and 11th in slugging.

-- Wisdom has driven home a run in 13 games this year (28.9%), including more than one RBI in 17.8% of his games and producing three or more of his team's runs on four occasions..
+- Wisdom has had an RBI in 13 games this season (28.3%), including eight multi-RBI outings (17.4%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 48.9% of his games this year, with more than one run scored in 13.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.